BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-right-desktop"
 %}

-When designers begin to develop a product, they often start with a specific country, culture, language, or legal framework in mind.
-This is especially true for financial applications, which are highly regulated and need to evolve slowly and strategically.
-While Bitcoin was originally developed for an English speaking audience, it didn’t take long for its intended use case to naturally proliferate it.
+Most digital products start with a specific country, culture, language or legal framework in mind.
+This is especially true for financial applications, which are typically highly regulated and need to slowly and strategically evolve.
+While Bitcoin did start with a single language, its use case was not tied to any particular context, and this has resulted in a much more diverse user base from the start.

-Online communities rapidly formed and multiplied around Bitcoin.
-Vast amounts of public conversation helped designers and developers comprehend what was possible, and what was needed from Bitcoin.
+Diverse online communities rapidly formed around Bitcoin.
+Vast amounts of public conversation can help designers and developers comprehend what is possible, and what is needed from Bitcoin.
+These communities are great for brainstorming ideas, getting feedback, and involving users actively in the design process.

-Some of these links have been around for a while.
-The vast archives that they lead to still provide enormous value to anyone who wants to build Bitcoin products.

 - [Bitcoin on Github](https://github.com/bitcoin)
 - [Bitcoin mailing list](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev)